Designing multifunctional waste separation units

 Our role: Community engagement and consensus building, Prototyping, Designing and Building, Evaluation

 The increase in waste generation in urban settlements requires new sustainable ways of talking about and handling waste.
 This demands better waste separation methods and a change in the way we approach waste, not as a problem but as a resource.
 In order to achieve this we need bottom-up solutions, where citizens are a part of the development.

-In order to create a sustainable solution, we collaborated with the inhabitants, including them in the concept-development and design processes.
+In order to create a socially sustainable solution, we collaborated with the residents, including them in the concept-development and design processes.
 The project started with a workshop using the idea-generating board game arki_nopoly, where we invited people from all ages to share their ideas and visions.
-Meanwhile the younger residents made small art pieces out of waste - a way to ‘turn trash into gold’.
-In addition to the actual workshop we also used various digital tools, such as our collage app, CoCityApp, and surveys to reach wider audiences.
+Meanwhile the younger residents made small art pieces out of waste - a way to ‘turn trash into treasure’.
+In addition to the workshop we also used various digital tools, such as our collage app, ArkiCity, and surveys to reach wider audiences.
 After the event, we analyzed the data, presenting the residents with 7 designs, where they gave feedback, further brainstormed and voted on the design options.
 To demonstrate the designs more clearly we made different prototypes.
 The overall purpose of the second event was to test the different ideas before finalizing the design.

 Share this Project